Lightning-AI/litgpt/extensions/thunder/README.md

 Gradient accumulation is disabled in the FSDP setting because Thunder does not support skipping the backward synchronization yet.

-`torch.compile` fails to compile the `_FabricModule` due to this issue: https://github.com/pytorch/pytorch/issues/112787#issuecomment-1986827601
+`torch.compile` does not support compiling the `_FabricModule` due to this issue: https://github.com/pytorch/pytorch/issues/112787#issuecomment-1986827601

 The CUDA devices are all NVIDIA A100-SXM4-40GB.